 In fact, she went to great lengths to convince me that I didn’t even need a reason!
-But when you write and talk about your hiking adventures on social media quitting is not a good look.
+But when you write and talk about your hiking adventures on social media quitting is not a good look, at least in my own mind.
 While that’s a consideration for me it’s not one I rate highly.
 For me it is more about disappointing myself rather than disappointing others.
 I will often spend months training for longer hikes to give myself the best chance for success.
 If I really feel I should quit, I will.

 When we were hiking the Kangaroo Island Wilderness Trail in early 2018, we met a solo hiker who was struggling up the first leg of the trail.
 It was hot, and we were struggling too so we didn’t give it a second thought.
 The next morning the solo hiker was noticeably worse but still preparing for a long and very hot traverse of a sandy beach.
 We knew this was a tough leg and on inquiring about the solo hiker’s wellbeing, spent some time talking through what they should do.
 The solo hiker decided to wait for commercial operator who was shuffling gear between camp sites to hitch a ride to the next site.
 The hiker spent part of the day at the next camp site and were then evacuated off the trail by the Rangers – they had come down with a stomach bug that they probably picked up on the way to Kangaroo Island!